-Deferred offering costs include registration expenses related to our current S-3 Registration Statement (the Shelf Registration), which became effective on March 26, 2021, and expenses related to the LPC Agreement (as described in Note 8, Capital Stock) and the Sales Agreement for the ATM.
+Deferred offering costs include registration expenses related to our current S-3 Registration Statement (the Shelf Registration), which became effective on March 26, 2021, and expenses related to the Sales Agreement for the ATM (as described in Note 8, Capital Stock).
 These expenses consist primarily of legal, accounting, SEC filing fees, and, as appropriate, Nasdaq filing fees.
-Upon the completion of an applicable equity offering, the deferred expenses are charged to additional paid-in capital.
-If there are any deferred offering costs remaining at the expiration of the Shelf Registration or either equity financing agreement, such costs are charged to expense.
+Upon the completion or partial completion of an applicable equity offering, the deferred expenses are charged to additional paid-in capital.
+If there are any deferred offering costs remaining at the expiration of the Shelf Registration or the equity financing agreement, such costs are charged to expense.
+Upon termination of a financing agreement in June 2021, we expensed the remaining \$232,100 of deferred offering costs associated with the agreement as a noncash component of our general and administrative expenses in our Consolidated Statement of Operations and Comprehensive Loss for the fiscal year ended March 31, 2022.